-At Microsoft, I managed a team of designers that focussed on building
+In the past, I have managed a team of designers that built

-During my earlier years, I worked on OneDrive for Windows and mobile devices, and modernized the SharePoint Metadata
+I have worked on OneDrive for mobile devices and designed the modern version of the SharePoint Metadata

-Admin Center (part of Microsoft Syntex), besides several features for Microsoft 365.
+Admin Center (part of Microsoft Syntex) as well.
 A lot of this was foundational work for my team in India.

 Video: My work on list views highlighted in the launch promo video